 c) Why would I donate money to the Catholic Church which is one of the richest institutions on this planet?

-I found it interesting that not wanting to give money to the Catholic Church was one of the most common answers.
 Judging from these digital conversations, I realised that people are quick to formulate their opinions based on misconceptions.
-This is why: Since France prides itself on being supposedly the most secular country in the world, which strictly separates public interests and religion, one might assume that the Catholic Church will have to pay for the reconstruction.
+For example: Since France prides itself on being supposedly the most secular country in the world, which strictly separates public interests and religion, one might assume that the Catholic Church will have to pay for the reconstruction.
 In reality, the French government is responsible for all churches that were built before 1905.
 The reasoning behind this stems from the French revolution which separated state and church and took away the church’s political power.
 Therefore, all big buildings belong to the French state and thus the state will have to pay for all costs of the reconstruction attempts.

-While the pope was quick to send warm words and prayers to Paris, the Vatican never pays for such incidents.
-Many people believe that its estimated 10 – 15 billion € estate translates in some sort of responsibility and it has bee criticised before that especially non-famous churches in suburbs or rural areas need to raise money on their own if they want to renovate their buildings.
+The Vatican never pays for such incidents.
+Many people believe that its estimated 10 – 15 billion € estate translates in some sort of responsibility; it has bee criticised before that especially non-famous churches in suburbs or rural areas need to raise money on their own if they want to renovate their buildings.
 Thus, if people did their research before getting involved in online debates, the digital discussion could have focused on the Catholic Church not using its wealth to save one of its monuments instead of simply shaking it off as “the church has enough money anyways”.

 Of course there are also those who decided to give money.
 Especially in regards to non-French donators, we need to ask why they feel the need.
 Is it because France, as a result of carrying out its civilising mission when colonising the world alongside Britain, established itself as the mother of all nations, the role model for culture and language and nationalism?
 This colonial thought is still alive and well inside and outside of France, a country that has always projected its culture onto others under the mantle of universalism, liberté, égalité and fraternité, thereby creating the paradox of seemingly being all-inclusive and simultaneously superior.
 French culture is for everyone and so is French architecture (and donations for it).
 However, the French identity, that Notre Dame is claimed to be the symbol for, is exclusively white Christian French.
 Yet the world feels strongly connected to it.